 Chira, Jennifer and Tracy are all lawyers with a diversity of practice experience who are available to provide students with career guidance and answer questions about traditional and non-traditional career paths, Canadian and international recruitment processes, and general career-related advice.

-The CSO's services include one-on-one student and alumni counselling appointments, career programming and seminars, recruitment and networking events, almost 200 handouts and a resource library, a website and online job board, and outreach to traditional and non-traditional employers and law societies in various jurisdictions.
+The CSO's services include one-on-one student and recent alumni counselling appointments, career programming and seminars, recruitment and networking events, almost 200 handouts and a resource library, a website and online job board, and outreach to traditional and non-traditional employers and law societies in various jurisdictions.